JasonHartmann/club-royale-offers-extension/README.md

 ---

-**Not affiliated with Royal Caribbean International.
+**Not affiliated with Royal Caribbean International or Celebrity Cruises.
 For personal use only.**